Drag Queens of Comedy: Episode

-Jaime Pressly and Bruce Vilanch are guest judges.
+On elimination day, the contestants make final preparations in the workroom for the comedy and fashion shows.
+Joslyn Fox talks about her relationship with her grandparents.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Santino Rice, as well as guest judges Jaime Pressly and Bruce Vilanch.
+RuPaul shares the assignment, then the comedy show commences.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Bianca Del Rio, Darienne Lake, and Trinity K. Bonet receive positive critiques, and Bianca Del Rio wins the challenge.
 BenDeLaCreme, Joslyn Fox, and Laganja Estranja receive negative critiques, and BenDeLaCreme is deemed safe.
-Joslyn Fox and Laganja Estranja place in the bottom and face off in a lip-sync to "Stupid Girls" (2006) by Pink.
+Joslyn Fox and Laganja Estranja place in the bottom and face off in a lip-sync contest to "Stupid Girls" (2006) by Pink.
 Joslyn Fox wins the lip-sync and Laganja Estranja is eliminated from the competition.